TianlinZhang668/18222278799.github.io/_pages/about.md

 # Recent News

+- 07/2022 Awarded best reviewer (Top 10%) at ICML 2022 and received a free registration
 - 06/2022 Invited to serve as a program committee for CoNLL'22
 - 06/2022 Invited to serve as a reviewer for COLING 2022
 - 05/2022 Application for <a href="https://www.oxfordml.school/">OxML School 2022</a> has been successful.